Born Modelling with the Scalar Wave Equation

 (5)\[u^t|_{c_0+h_c} \approx u^t|_{c_0} + \left.\frac{d u^t}{d c}\right|_{c_0}h_c,\]

 where \(u^t\) is the wavefield at time step \(t\).
-Using the scalar wave equation, with the second order accurate finite difference approximation of the second order time derivative,
+Using the scalar wave equation with a second-order accurate finite difference approximation for the second time derivative:

 (6)\[u^t = c^2h_t^2\left(\Delta u^{t-1}-f^{t-1}\right)+2u^{t-1}-u^{t-2},\]